astrosw/quartz/content/posts/NDWI segmentation threshold in image processing.md

 NDVI stands for Normalized Difference Vegetation Index and NDWI stands for Normalized Difference Water Index.

-NDVI is used to quantify vegetation greenness and is useful in understanding vegetation density.
-Vegetation is quantified by measuring the difference between near-infrared (which vegetation strongly reflects) and red light (which vegetation absorbs).
+The Normalized Difference Vegetation Index (NDVI) is used to evaluate vegetation greenness and is important in evaluating vegetation density.
+The difference in near-infrared (which plant significantly reflects) and red light (which plant absorbs) is used to quantify vegetation.

 $$NDVI = \dfrac{NIR - Red}{NIR+Red}$$

-On the other hand, NDWI is used to monitor changes related to water content in water bodies.
-As water bodies strongly absorb light in visible to infrared electromagnetic spectrum, NDWI uses green and near-infrared bands to hightlight water bodies.
+On the other hand, the Normalized Difference Water Index (NDWI) is used to evaluate changes in water content in bodies of water.
+Because water bodies absorb light substantially in the visible to infrared electromagnetic radiation spectrum, NDWI highlights water bodies using green and near-infrared wavelengths.

 $$NDWI = \dfrac{Green - NIR}{Green +NIR}$$